-The summer season is approaching fast, and that means beach season.
+The summer season’s got us in our swim suits!
 Here are a few ways to be a little more sustainable in your swimwear choices:

 - Wear your old swimsuits.
 If it’s an option and you still have them, it’s much better to wear what you already own than trying to keep up with the fast fashion trends and adding extra things to your wardrobe.
 A simple black suit is like a little black dress; it never goes out of style!